judetaylor2/PracticalProject2/README.md

 This repository contains the unity project files for my FPS Game.

-Assets used in this project can be found in credits.txt
+Assets used in this project can be found in 'credits.txt'.